Squarefree numbers in short intervals: Bracket polynomial equidistribution estimates

 \end{enumerate} \end{theorem}

 \begin{proof}[Proof of Proposition \ref{prop:bracket_poly}]\footnote{The initial setup here owes much to a related answer by FKR to the following MathOverflow question: \url{https://mathoverflow.net/questions/452447/}.} Take $H$ the Heisenberg group, and let $\Gamma_H$ consist of elements of $H$ with integer entries.
 The nilmanifold we start with is $G/\Gamma$ with $G = \RR\times H$, $\Gamma = \ZZ\times\Gamma_H$.
+Then, the Lie algebra of $G$, $\mf g$, is given by